cctulig/cs509-midterm/README.md

 CS509 Software Engineering Class - ATM midterm project

 ### atm
-contains the console application
+Contains the console application

 Run Program.cs

 ### backend
-contains the sql dump of the mysql database make sure to update the connStr in DBConnection.cs to match your connection
+Contains the sql dump of the mysql database.

+Make sure to update the connStr in DBConnection.cs to match your connection.

 ### accounts
 login: admin